 The Secretary shall:

-(a) Have charge of the records and seal of the Corporation, and perform all the duties inherent to the office of the Secretary of the Corporation subject at all times to the direction and control of the Board.
+(a) Perform all the duties inherent to the office of the Secretary of the Corporation subject at all times to the direction and control of the Board.

 Section G. Treasurer.